tytso/xfstests-bld/Documentation/gce-xfstests.md

 * GCE_REPORT_EMAIL
   * The comma separated list of email addresses for which test results should be sent.
+* GCE_REPORT_FAIL_EMAIL
+  * If set, reports with hard failures or errors will be redirected to this comma separated recipient list instead of going to GCE_REPORT_EMAIL.
 * GCE_REPORT_SENDER
   * The email used as the sender for the test report.
 This defaults to the first address in the `GCE_REPORT_EMAIL` configuration